LumiOpen/translation_scripts/README.md

 `translate_benchmarking_chat.py`: This is for benchmarking the translation capability of chat-tuned models (e.g. Poro-34B-Chat, Llama-3.1-8B-Instruct).
 We can evaluate the chat model with zero-shot prompting (no in-context examples) or with few-shot prompting.
 The script automatically applies the chat template indicated in the tokenizer config (`tokenizer_config.json`).

 ### Example usage
+This uses Poro-34B-chat to translate the first 100 sentences of FLORES-101 from English to Finnish with zero-shot prompting.
 ```
     python translate_benchmarking_chat.py \
                 --model LumiOpen/Poro-34B-chat \